dataPuzzler/python_package_starter/README.md

 ## Project Setup

 ### Prerequisites <a name="prereq"></a>
-- It is assumed that Python 3.9.x is 'globally' installed on your system and available on your Path.
+- It is assumed that Python 3.9.x is 'globally' installed on your system and available on your cmd search path.
-- It is assumed that git 2.x.x is installed on your system and available on the your Path.
+- It is assumed that git 2.x.x is installed on your system and available on your cmd search path.

 ### Installing pipenv globally